sha8e/SEED-Project/README.md

 1. crash the program.
 2. read from an arbitrary memory place.
 3. modify the values of in an arbitrary memory place.

-The exercises in this are designed to help students understand such a vulnerability.